AdobeDocs/platform-learn.en/help/tutorial-data-collection/overview.md

 1. Managing your data in the browser and communicating that certain events have occurred, and
 1. Reacting to such events by sending relevant data to Adobe Experience Platform.

-This tutorial uses a JavaScript-only Adobe Experience Platform Web SDK and Adobe Client Data Layer implementation.
-For a tutorial showcasing how to implement Web SDK with the tags feature, see the [Implement Adobe Experience Cloud with Web SDK tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html).
-You can also mix and match these tools with third-party or in-house tools for ultimate flexibility.
+While this tutorial uses the Adobe Client Data Layer, Adobe Experience Platform Web SDK, and the tags feature for a more prescriptive, seamless implementation, you can also mix and match these tools with third-party or in-house tools for ultimate flexibility.

 ## Example Scenario